AmadeusITGroup/python-ptypes/doc/storage.rst

 created.
 The reason for having to define the structure of the storage inside a callback is that the persistent types describing the structure are bound to the storage instance.
-This way we avoid having to refer explicitely to the storage instance through the code that manipulates persistent objects inside the storage::
+This way we avoid having to refer explicitly to the storage instance through the code that manipulates persistent objects inside the storage::

       >>> p = MyStorage(mmapFileName, fileSize=1, stringRegistrySize=32)